 Always talk to your doctor about all the medications you are taking before you begin taking anything new.
 This includes over-the-counter drugs, vitamins, and herbal supplements.

 Unusual muscle stiffness

-The medication doesn’t cure these issues but helps people handle other treatments such as physical therapy, which can help improve the condition for which they are being treated.
+The medication doesn’t cure these issues but helps people handle other treatments such as physical therapy.
+This can help improve the condition for which they are being treated.
 It is a short-acting drug, and its effects are strongest between 1 and 3 hours after it is taken.
 Therefore, most people take it right before daily activities only when they need to reduce symptoms such as muscle spasms.

-Some people who have insomnia abuse Tizanidine.
+Some people who have insomnia will abuse Tizanidine.
 That’s because a common side effect of the drug is sleepiness.
 Also, people battling chronic pain may misuse the drug.

 Can You Overdose on Tizanidine?